 Orange Land did not record bad debt expense for the test year.
-Staff collected two years of bad debt expense data using the Utility's 2016 and 2017 Annual Reports, totaling \$327.
-Staff calculated a two-year average of bad debt expense of \$164.
-Staff believes 24 months of data is a valid representation of bad debt expense for this Utility.
-Therefore, staff recommends bad debt expense of \$164.
+We collected two years of bad debt expense data using the Utility's 2016 and 2017 Annual Reports, totaling \$327.
+We calculated a two-year average of bad debt expense of \$164.
+We find that 24 months of data is a valid representation of bad debt expense for this Utility.
+Therefore, we hereby approve a bad debt expense of \$164.